9 reasons why Montréal loves Air Canada

 1. It’s the top

-	This past June Air Canada was named Best Airline in North America for the second year in a row at the 2018 Skytrax World Airline Awards!
+In June 2019, Air Canada was named Best Airline in North America for the third year in a row at the Skytrax World Airline Awards!
 Based on passenger satisfaction surveys representing approximately 20 million global travellers, that’s popular opinion that’s undeniable.
 It was the seventh time in the last nine years our national airline received that honour.

 2. Snazzy upgrades

-	Air Canada’s Signature Service is a great option for a luxurious flight experience, including priority service desks, dedicated concierge desks, full access to the Maple Leaf Lounge at Montréal-Trudeau Airport, incredible lie-flat seats on overnight flights, and deluxe inflight dining courtesy of chefs David Hawksworth and Vikram Vij, with wine selection chosen by sommelier Véronique Rivest.
+Air Canada Signature Service is a great option for a premium flight experience, including priority service desks, dedicated concierge desks, full access to the Maple Leaf Lounge at Montréal-Trudeau Airport, incredible fully lie-flat seats on overnight flights, and deluxe inflight dining courtesy of chefs David Hawksworth and Vikram Vij, with wine selection chosen by sommelier Véronique Rivest.

 3. Premium economy

 For a whole different kind of economy travel, choose Air Canada’s Premium Economy option, with larger seats that recline further and have an adjustable headrest and extra legroom.
 You’ll get a comfy pillow and blanket, complimentary wine and spirits as well as upgraded meals on all international flights (as well as on longer flights within North America), or a snack on shorter flights.
 The service also includes airport perks like priority boarding, check-in and baggage handling.

 There’s a slew of new direct flights from Montréal on Air Canada’s roster, including Tokyo-Narita, Lisbon, Lima, Dublin and Bordeaux – the whole world is a mere hop, skip and a flight away!